 The Lab is more specifically interested in 1) understanding how plants uses the post-translational modification ubiquitination to control the localization and abundance of intrinsic plasma membrane proteins in response to developmental and environmental cues, and 2) in unraveling the networks of ubiquitination and discovering new proteasome-independent roles for ubiquitination using plants as model.
 To do so, we use a combination of molecular genetics, high-resolution imaging and proteomics to characterize the machinery driving lysine(K)63-linked polyubiquitin chain formation and its role in plant cells.

-For further information on our activities, research developments and projects please follow the
+For further information on our activities, research developments and projects please follow the links :

-  links :

-  The Vert lab is established since summer 2018 in the beautiful city of Toulouse.
-The lab now belongs

-  to the Plant Biology Laboratory-LRSV located on the INRA campus of Auzeville-Tolosane.
-The LRSV

-  gathers 8 research groups and >100 people that develop both basic and applied science to better

-  understand plant growth, development and interactions with their biotic and abiotic environment.
-The

-  campus also comprises other institutes dedicated to plants (LIPM, GBF, CNRGV), as well as top-notch

-  imaging, proteomic, genomic, plant growth and phenotyping facilities.
+The lab is located in the beautiful city of Toulouse.
+The lab now belongs to the Plant Science Research Laboratory-LRSV located on the INRA campus of Auzeville-Tolosane.
+The LRSV gathers 8 research groups and >100 people that develop both basic and applied science to better understand plant growth, development and interactions with their biotic and abiotic environment.
+The campus also comprises other institutes dedicated to plants (LIPM, GBF, CNRGV), as well as top-notch imaging, proteomic, genomic, plant growth and phenotyping facilities.